monkeyvisco/9_Case_Study_Challenge_landing.ai/README.md

-### Landing AI and How it is Solving Problems in the Manufacturing Industry
+### An Outsider's Perspective of the Company Landing AI and how it is Solving Problems in the Manufacturing Industry

 # MSU EdX Ai BootCamp Module 1 Challenge by Aaron Wood

 ## Overview and Origin